State of M&A Data Rooms — Q1 2026 Read the report →

 • 3-month accelerator structure + capital investment + access to Techstars' network. (techstars.com)

-• Standard Techstars accelerator investment terms are publicly described (always verify current terms before signing). (techstars.com)
+• Standard Techstars accelerator investment terms are publicly described (always verify current terms before signing — post-JPM terms may differ from 2024 cohorts). (techstars.com)

 Best fit if: